Australia Health Insurance

 Australia's healthcare system

-Ranked among the world’s top 10 healthcare systems, Australia boasts state-of-the-art healthcare infrastructures and a qualified healthcare workforce.
-The government ensures that the entire population has access to free healthcare.
-On the one hand, Australia has introduced a national drug benefit plan to enable patients to reduce their healthcare expenditure.
-On the other hand, the government encourages its affluent population to seek health care privately, while overtaxing those who are not insured.
-These taxes are used to finance the portion of the poorest population unable to afford healthcare.
+On the one hand, Australia has set up a national drug benefit plan to enable patients to reduce their healthcare expenditure.
+In addition, the government encourages its affluent population to seek private health care, and surcharges those who are uninsured.
+The government uses these taxes to finance the portion of the poorer population that cannot afford healthcare.

 How does the local health and insurance system work in Australia?